 Welcome to another episode of 7-Minute Marketing with Pam.
 My name is Pam Didner, and I love sharing a little dose of B2B, digital and content marketing, seven minutes at a time.

 I am indeed alone often.
 However, I do enjoy doing stuff on my own.
 Some of my friends feel weird eating alone at restaurants.
-They prefer to eat in their hotel rooms.
-I don’t.
+They prefer to eat in their hotel rooms, and I don’t.
 I am totally OK eating alone and doing my own things.
-I see it as a date with myself.
-I really enjoy my own down time.
+I see it as a date with myself and I really enjoy my own downtime.
 So, no issue in being alone.

 Even though I don’t feel lonely, isolated or alone, I do miss having colleagues around.
 I remembered how wonderful it was just walking down the aisles and asking colleagues to have lunch together or go out for a walk after a long meeting.
 It just feels good to have someone around to brainstorm with, vent or just simply talk trash.
 I do miss that.
 Again, this is the price I have to pay if I want to work for myself.